 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.
-At December 31, 2010, the Company was exposed to other price risk for its contractual obligation of
+The Company is not currently exposed to other price risk.